 Two down and one to go in the Kanto starter trilogy, and this episode, despite being the most memorable, does have a few big problems with it.
-It does seem really weird that they set up the entire episode like Brock will get Charmander in the end, yet Ash gets it.
+It is really weird that they set up the entire episode like Brock will get Charmander in the end, yet Ash gets it.
 Why?
 Because he kept his tail flame from going out.
-Yeah, he deserves Charmander for holding a jacket over its tail and watching it.
+Yeah, he deserves Charmander for holding a jacket over his tail and watching it.
 I’m not saying it wasn’t kind, I’m just a little confused.

 Brock was the one who carried it away.
-Brock was the one worrying like crazy over it even when Ash and Misty had mostly gotten over it.
+Brock was the one worrying like crazy over it, even when Ash and Misty had mostly gotten over it.
 Brock was the one who nearly beat up Damian and demanded he return to Charmander.
 He was the one we kept cutting away to with worrying thoughts of Charmander.
 Misty had about as much to do here as Ash did, so why does Ash get him?

-One reason; because Brock is or will eventually become such an inert character that Charmander would rarely come out and we’d never get Charizard.
+One reason – because Brock is or will eventually become such an inert character that Charmander would rarely come out and we’d never get Charizard.
 Giving him to Ash is the only way that we’d see Charmander on a regular basis and eventually get Charizard.

 Even so, why couldn’t they have had Charmander and Brock have a little bit of a friendship?
 A special connection?
 Something?
 Brock and Charmander don’t act any more friendly to each other than Brock and any other of Ash or Misty’s Pokemon.

 Also, this episode just really brings to light the confusion behind Charmeleon and eventually Charizard’s later behavior issues.
-Ash and the others were Charmander’s supposedly first actual loving connections with humans, and it was one of Ash’s most loyal Pokemon.
+Ash and the others were Charmander’s supposedly first loving connections with humans, and it was one of Ash’s most loyal Pokemon.
 Then it evolves into Charmeleon and suddenly its entire personality changes.
-It becomes an insufferable ass who constantly reminds us that Ash is an idiot trainer.
+It becomes an insufferable ass who constantly reminds us that Ash is an idiot Trainer.

-I mean, neglect, possible abuse and abandonment would probably do a number on you, emotionally and mentally, but it was just so jarring.
+I mean, neglect, abuse and abandonment would probably do a number on you, emotionally and mentally, but it was just so jarring.
 No other Pokemon I can think of had such a drastic change of personality merely because of evolution, but then again I haven’t remained current on the series in years.

 Finally, while I can believe full heartedly that people this asshole-ish exist, Damian is a really bad character.
 He’s so hammy, they’d probably serve him for Christmas dinner.
 His dialogue, the way he looks, the way he acts, especially his voice, just everything.
 Also, early Kanto seems to have a real issue with horrible accents.